-Proposals are not to exceed the \$300,000/year for five years (total \$1.5 million).
+Proposals are not to exceed \$150,000/year for two years.
 Each applicant will be required to identify 25% of the total federal dollars per year in matching funds from non-federal sources.
+An exception has been granted to Horticulture Innovation Lab partner institutions, which include University of Florida, University of Hawaii at Manoa, and North Carolina State University, who are required to identify 15% cost share.

-- 1. Indirect Costs.
+1. Indirect Costs.
 Institutions may claim indirect costs at their federally-negotiated rate.
-If no approved rate applies, the institution may take up to 10% of total direct costs for their indirect costs.
-An approved indirect cost rate agreement (if applicable) must be provided at the time of proposal submission. - 2.
-Cost Sharing.
+If no approved rate applies, the institution may take up to 10% of modified total direct costs for their indirect costs.
+An approved indirect cost rate agreement (if applicable) must be provided at the time of proposal submission.

+2. Cost Sharing.
 Cost sharing is required at 25% of the total federal funds requested from the Horticulture Innovation Lab.
+Pls from Horticulture Innovation Lab partner institutions (University of Florida, University of Hawaii at Manoa, and North Carolina State University) are required to cost share 15% of the total federal funds requested.
 The cost share must consist of non-federally funded contributions that meet the criteria detailed in 22 CFR 226.23.
 Cost sharing may include, but is not limited to: 1) principal investigator/senior personnel effort; 2) in-kind contributions; 3) cash contributions; 4) unrecovered indirect costs; 5) indirect costs on principal investigator/senior personnel effort.
 Cost-sharing documentation from the contributing entity must be provided at the time of proposal submission (in most cases, this will be in the form of a letter signed by the authorized organizational representative).
 Some items that are ineligible for cost sharing are existing equipment, administrative services, office and lab space, and administrative fees in lieu of indirect costs.
 The required cost share may come from any combination from the main institution and subaward(s) as appropriate.
 Provide a detailed cost-sharing narrative listing institution(s), dollar amounts, and descriptions.